view-components/grids/README.md

 * Flexible component architecture
 * Can be used with wide variety of data sources (php array, PDO database connection, Laravel ActiveRecord or QueryBuilder, Doctrine DBAL Query builder, etc)
 * Themes / Customizations / Styling
-* Framework-agnostic in sense of backend frameworks but have bindings for popular PHP frameworks that simplifies its usage
+* Can be used with any PHP framework, has integration packages for popular frameworks.
-* Framework-agnostic in sense of fronted frameworks but have themes for popular CSS Frameworks like Twitter Bootstrap, Foundation, Semantic UI
+* Don't worry about fitting markup for your favorite CSS framework.
+Just describe grid structure and components and then apply customization.
+This package is framework-agnostic in sense of fronted frameworks too but it's bundled with themes for Twitter Bootstrap, Foundation, Semantic UI
 * Alot of components ready to use: filters, sorting, totals, row details, pagination, CSV export
-* User-friendly for developers
+* User-friendly for developers (documentation in progress)

 ## Requirements